Virgin Fibra

-Virgin Fibra S.r.l. is an Italian telecommunications company owned by Virgin Group Ltd., which offers fiber optic telephony services in FTTH technology.
+Virgin Fibra S.r.l. was an Italian telecommunications company owned by Virgin Group Ltd., which offered fiber optic telephony services in FTTH technology.

+The company was founded in August 2020, and was led by Tom Mockridge.
+On 9 June 2025, the company became defunct and completed the sale of it’s customer base to Dimensione.

 History and operations

 Founded in August 2020 in Milan, Virgin Fibra is headed by a group of Italian and foreign entrepreneurs.

 Virgin Fibra is partly owned by Richard Branson's Virgin Group, and is the third company in Italy after Virgin Active and Virgin Radio to carry the brand.
 The commercial launch took place in August 2022, two years after its foundation.

 Virgin Fibra operates in the sector of broadband fixed Internet connections, offering subscriptions to its customers who sign contracts for the supply of optical fiber Internet connections, exclusively with FTTH.

 The company is led by founder and CEO, Tom Mockridge, who also serves as chairman of the board of directors.

 Virgin Fibra's services are available to private customers, VAT holders and small and medium-sized enterprises in Italy.
 Virgin Fibra distributes its services exclusively online on its Website and operates in full integration with Open Fiber, owner of the largest Italian fiber-optic network FTTH.

+On November 11, 2024, the procedure for the composition of the crisis, due to over-indebtedness, with losses amounting to 21 million euros, was officially opened at the Court of Milan.

+On June 9, 2025 Dimensione, a company active in the provision of fiber optic services, acquires the customer base of Virgin Fibra, maintaining the contractual conditions of the offers unchanged.